 Stock Options, Index Futures, and Index Options: The Three Witches

 Stock options have numerous expiration dates given the expansion of offerings as options trading has evolved over recent years.
 However, the third Friday of the month, colloquially known as “options expiration” or “Op-Ex,” has been the traditional expiration date.
 As this practice continues to be widely followed, there tends to be a large number of expiring options on Op-Ex each month.
 The exercise of these contracts triggers extensive buying and selling in the underlying stocks, often resulting in substantial volume as market makers purchase shares needed as contracts are exercised.
 The options contracts themselves can see massive volatility as most contract holders aim to close out their contracts before expiration, leading to increased volume and volatility in the days leading up to Op-Ex.

-Stock index futures and Stock index options similarly expire on the third week of March, June, September, and December.
-As these instruments are different and complex in their own respective ways, suffice it to say that it is the expiration of these three types of instruments at the same time on the same day that causes all the fuss.
-With these three expirations all happening simultaneously, it creates massive buying and selling.
-Volume and volatility are sometimes difficult to believe.
-And, as a result, it has gained the mystique and mystery of the name “triple witching.”
+Stock index futures and Stock index options also expire on the third week of March, June, September, and December.
+While these instruments are unique and complex in their own ways, it’s the simultaneous expiration of these three types of instruments that causes the frenzy.
+This convergence results in massive buying and selling, often leading to unbelievable volume and volatility, thereby giving rise to the enigmatic term “triple witching.”